HimesGroup/BMIN503_Final_Project/README.md

 # BMIN503/EPID600 Final Project
+# BMIN503Final
+## About / Synopsis

-This project is looking at breast cancer and releveant outcome sin the prospective cohort study: the Botswana cancer Cohort
+This project is looking at breast cancer and releveant outcomes in the prospective cohort study: the Botswana Cancer Cohort

+This repository contains deidentified data on cancer patients in the Botswana Canecr Cohort.
+### Usage
+This is a ongoing non-pulished project.
+Please do not distribute data without contacting the author.
+#### Author
+Tara Friebel - Penn Medicine
+##### Details
 1.Dataset is Botswana Cancer Cohort

 2.Downloaded October 31, 2019

-3.Data collection began January 2015
+3.Study data collection began January 2015

 4.Parent Project: Treatments an Outcomes of Patisnts presenting with Cancer in Botswana